gogameguru/glift-go-game/readme.txt

 == Upgrade Notice ==

 = 0.3.0 =
-Glift now supports for [sgf] shortcodes (e.g. to upgrade from the EidoGo plugin).
+Glift now supports [sgf] shortcodes (e.g. to upgrade from the EidoGo plugin).